ajm2004/RAG_Scholar/README.md

 A **Retrieval‑Augmented Generation (RAG)** research assistant that lets you query Wikipedia or arXiv papers through an LLM‑powered QA interface.
 The project ships with both a **Streamlit** GUI and a **command‑line tool** and is built entirely on open‑source components.

+***NOTE:** This project is incomplete and the application is sbject to errors and changes.
+This is a test project exploring the concept of RAG and open-source possibility and is not meant for actual use in the domain!*

 ---

 ## Key Features